dantasfiles/dantasfiles.github.io/_cornell/russl.md

 **Demons & Witches in Russian Literature & Film** `RUSSL 2500 (fa26)`
 - *Alexander Pushkin: The Queen of Spades & Other Stories*
 - *The Collected Tales of Nikolai Gogol*
-- *The Master and Margarita* by Mikhail Bulgakov
+- *The Master & Margarita* by Mikhail Bulgakov
 - *The Landlady* by Fyodor Dostoyevsky